friederbluemle/livebundle-website/docs/cli.md

 npm run livebundle upload
 ```

-The default configuration file is setup to generate a single bundle *(android / dev)* and upload it to the storage *(local temporrary directory)* along with generating a QR Code and a Deep Link.
+The default configuration file will inform LiveBundle to generate a single bundle *(android / dev)* and upload it to ephemeral storage *(local temporrary directory)* along with generating a QR Code and a Deep Link.